symphonyoss/bot-unfurl/README.md

     "port" "<jolokia-server-port-as-a-string>"
   }
   :blacklist ["<hostname>" "<hostname>" ".xxx" "microsoft.com" ...]   ; Optional
-  :blacklist-file "/path/to/text/file.txt"                            ; Optional
+  :blacklist-file "/path/or/url/of/text/file.txt"                     ; Optional
   :http-proxy ["<proxy-host>" <proxy-port>]                           ; Optional - only needed if you use an HTTP proxy }
 ```

-The `:symphony-coords` described above are passed directly to the
+The `:symphony-coords` are passed directly to the
 [clj-symphony library's `connect` function](https://symphonyoss.github.io/clj-symphony/clj-symphony.connect.html#var-connect),
 and have the same semantics as what's described there.
 Typically `:pod-id` can only be used if
 you're on a fully-hosted Symphony "business tier" subscription - for enterprise deployments the